shaefelinger/100-days-of-code/log.md

 ##### Today's Progress:

-- improved i18n and the project-structure  and added content to my music-homepage
+- improved i18n and the project-structure and added more content to my music-homepage

 ##### Learning/Tutorials: